-I’m not making one.
+I'm not making a summer plan.

 Inspired by the slow-paced family life I’ve observed in parts of Scandinavia and Canada, we're leaning into: